Gina Grant college admissions controversy

-Gina Grant (born 1976) is an American woman who gained notoriety when her admission to Harvard University was rescinded after it became known that four years earlier, at age 14, she had killed her mother.
-Controversy ensued over questions including whether she was obligated to disclose crimes committed as a juvenile; whether she had escaped justice for the killing; and whether the decisions, made by Harvard and several other universities that reconsidered her admission in the wake of the revelations, were justified.
+The Gina Grant college admissions controversy was a public debate in the United States about the decision by Harvard University and other universities in 1995 to rescind admission offers to Gina Grant, a high school student, after the universities learned that she had killed her mother at age 14 in 1990.
+Controversy ensued over questions including whether she was obligated to disclose a crime committed as a juvenile; whether her original sentence was appropriate; and whether the decisions by Harvard and several other universities to withdraw their offers were justified.

 Background

-Gina Grant was the daughter of Charles Grant and Dorothy Mayfield, both of whom lived in Lexington, South Carolina.
+Gina Grant was born in 1976 to Charles Grant and Dorothy Mayfield, both of whom lived in Lexington, South Carolina.
 She had one sister, her elder by nine years.
 Gina's father died of lung cancer when Gina was 11 years old.

 Voluntary manslaughter

 At the time of her crime in 1990, Grant was a juvenile, so according to the law pertaining to minors, the criminal records are sealed.
 However, the Lexington County sheriff, James Metts, who handled the original case, released Grant's name immediately after her arrest.
-Thus, the facts of the case are available in copious newspaper and magazine articles published in the early 1990s.

-On September 13, 1990, in Lexington, South Carolina, the 14-year-old Grant bludgeoned her mother 13 times with a crystal candlestick, crushing her skull.
+On September 13, 1990, in Lexington, South Carolina, the 14-year-old Grant bludgeoned her mother with a crystal candlestick, crushing her skull.
 She mopped up pools of blood from the kitchen floor and hid the candlestick and bloody rags in a closet.
 She then tried to make the death look like suicide by sticking a carving knife into the side of her mother's neck, and wrapping her mother's fingers around the handle.

-Grant changed her story several times.
-Initially, she told police that her mother attacked her while holding a knife and then stabbed herself in the throat.
+Grant initially told police that her mother attacked her while holding a knife and then stabbed herself in the throat.
 When the candlestick was discovered, Grant changed her story, eventually telling the police that she had committed the killing in self-defense.
 She was charged with murder.

 In mitigation, evidence suggested that Grant's mother was an alcoholic.
 Gina claimed that her mother had been physically abusive, to which Gina's sister attested.
 Grant pleaded no contest to voluntary manslaughter and was sentenced to a year in juvenile detention, with probation until age 18.
 Her boyfriend pleaded no contest to being an accessory to voluntary manslaughter after the fact and served nearly a year in juvenile detention.

 Grant was given permission by the juvenile court to relocate to Cambridge, Massachusetts, to live with a paternal aunt and uncle.
-She began attending Cambridge Rindge and Latin High School in 1992, where she excelled academically, tutored impoverished children, and was co-captain of the tennis team.
+She began attending Cambridge Rindge and Latin High School in 1992, where she performed well academically, tutored children, and was co-captain of the tennis team.